-Complete New Honors Course Proposal Form, per Honors Advisory Board (HAB)'s recommendation.
+Complete New Honors Course Proposal Form (PDF), per Honors Advisory Committee (HAC)'s recommendation.

-Schedule New Honors Course Presentation at next HAB Meeting.
+Schedule New Honors Course Presentation at next HAC Meeting.

-Become certified to teach Honors Courses, per HAB's approval.
+Become certified to teach Honors Courses, per HAC's approval.

 Offer Honors options

-If you have a class or project and that would be a great Honors option for our students, submit the Honors Option Proposal form (PDF).
+If you have a class or project and that would be a great Honors option for our students, let us know firstname.lastname@example.org.